bfeitknecht/vault/sem2/PProg/PV/notes/PProg-recap.md

 Barrier on $n$ threads :: only lets all $n$ threads pass, when all $n$ have arrived at barrier, like a checkpoint with a threshold.

+Cosensus protocol has to be: {1: valid, one of the applicable choices}, {2: wait-free, finite time to conclusion} and {3: consistent, all agree on the same choice}.

 ![[pprog-exs-fjp.png]]

-Cosensus Protocol has to be:

-{1: valid}, {2: wait-free, finite time } :: finite time to conclusion
-Consistent :: all agree on the same